 Source: This article is based on personal experience and some researches.
 Especially Periodic Limb Movement Disorder in WEBMD

-If you have any questions or would like to share your experiences on how to stop moving while sleeping, then comment down below.
+If you have any questions or would like to share your experiences on how to stop moving in sleep, then comment down below.
 I would love to hear what you have to think about the matter.